-This wonderfully traditional bar is just behind the National Auditorium in the Cruz del Rayo/Prosperidad district.
+This wonderfully traditional Madrid tapas bar is just behind the National Auditorium in the Prosperidad district.
 It’s off the tourist trail – but that’s good, right?
-All my travels memories, the best ones anyway, are of times when I escaped the eager hordes of foreign travellers to somewhere where I couldn’t hear my language being spoken.
+All my best travel memories are of times when I escaped the eager hordes of foreign travellers and found a spot where I couldn’t hear my language being spoken.

 If that rings true, you’re going to love this place!
-All the Spanish classics are to be found here at their best – fresh, simple, deliciousness.
+All the Spanish classics are to be found here.
 They’ll give you a decent tapa with your beer, wine or vermut – please don’t ask for tapas; you get what you’re given; they’re free after all!
 Olives, Russian salad, patatas bravas, crisps… have a few drinks if you want a variety!

-The best way to eat in Spanish bars is with company – agree on a few “raciones” and share everything – portions are substancial here.
-My friend and I had some boquerones fritos (fried fresh anchovies) and a plate of bravas (fried chunks of potatoes with a spicy sauce.)
-The anchovies were very fresh and perfectly seasoned and the brava sauce was the right amount of spicy – it can really vary from bar to bar.
+The best way to eat in Spanish bars is with company – choose a few “raciones” and share everything.
+Boquerones fritos (fried fresh anchovies) and bravas (fried chunks of potatoes with a spicy sauce) are some classics.

 Other things on offer include a great selection of seafood sold by the weight and tostas (large pieces of toasted bread) topped with cabrales cheese, tuna and roasted red peppers, tomatoes, grilled pork loin…